 The large town center includes the famous Dutch-Quarter.
 It has numerous restaurants, cafes, shops and galeries.
 Nearby is the famous Sans Souci Palace, the summer residence of Frederick the Great.
 The Neues Palais, which is now the campus of the Universität Potsdam, is where you will take your classes.
 The Program typically has between 15 and 20 students.

 The program is open to students who have completed GRMN 102 or the equivalent.
 There are essentially three tiers of study:

-1) for those who have completed GRMN 102.
-These students will devote the morning hours to language study and take the course offered by the Program Director (GRMN 290) in the early afternoon;
+- if you have completed GRMN 102, you will devote the morning hours to language study.
+In the afternoon, you will take the course offered by the Program Director (GRMN 290).

-2) for those who have completed 202.
-These students have advanced intermediate language study in the morning and take an advanced version of the course offered by the PD in the mid-afternoon (GRMN 390), with a separate meeting with the PD each instruction day.
+- if you have completed 202, you will have advanced intermediate language study in the morning.
+In the afternoon, you will take an advanced version of the course offered by the PD (GRMN 390).
+There will be a separate meeting with the PD each instruction day.

-Students live in private "homestays" during their time Potsdam to maximize their contact with spoken German and and to get a first-hand experience of German life.
+You will live with a German family during your time in Berlin.
+This is an unbeatable opportunity to practice spoken German and and to get a first-hand experience of German life.

 You will earn up to 11 credits for the 6 week program.
 Your courses will include intensive language study and a cultural studies course offered by the PD.
 Before leaving for Germany, you must attend a one-credit orientation course, GRMN 204.
 This course will explore various cultural and historical aspects of Berlin and the surrounding Brandenburg.

 For further information about the Summer 2023 program in Berlin, contact [[jmgully, Jennifer Gully]].